-The City of West Carrollton 2022 Water Quality Report
+The City of West Carrollton 2023 Water Quality Report

-The USEPA requires all community water systems to annually provide to their customers the following water quality report.
-The West Carrollton Water Department is proud of the fine drinking water it provides.
+their customers the following water quality report.
+The City of West Carrollton is proud of the quality drinking water it provides.
 This annual water quality report shows the source of our water, lists the results of our tests, and contains much important information about water and health.
 The West Carrollton Water Department will notify you if there is any reason for concern about our water.
 We are happy to show you how we have surpassed water-quality standards.